List of Power Rangers Samurai characters: Samurai Power Rangers

 The Samurai Rangers are descendants of samurai who reside at the Shiba House, their base of operations and use the kanji-based power called Symbol Power, which is passed down from one generation to the next.
 Symbol Power allows them to turn thoughts into power and summon various objects.

 Once becoming a Ranger, they must stay clear of their friends and family to keep them safe from becoming a target of the Nighloks.
 The Shiba House is protected by special Defensive Symbols to keep the Rangers safe.
 They use a Gap Sensor to detect the presence of a Nighlok and its whereabouts.

 The Rangers all carry "Spin Swords" that can utilize Samurai Disks.
 When a disk is attached to it, the Spin Sword acts as a praxinoscope and it powers up depending on the disk itself.
 The Spin Swords can be transformed into each of the Rangers signature weapon.
 When the Rangers summon their Zords, each Spin Sword transforms into a "Mega Blade".
 In the Zords’ cockpit, the Mega Rangers fold their Mega Blade and insert it and attach the standard Samurai Disk to the piloting system.

 The Gold Ranger has a personally unique weapon: The Barracuda Blade, which acts similar to the spins swords in the sense that it can also utilize Samurai disks.
-Because the Gold Ranger doesn't have his own Spin Sword, he instead sheaths his Barracuda Blade, sets it aside and summons a Mega Blade once he's summoned his Zords.
+Because the Gold Ranger does not have his own Spin Sword, he instead sheaths his Barracuda Blade, sets it aside and summons a Mega Blade once he has summoned his Zords.

 Upon entering battle, the team morphs by calling "Go, Go Samurai!" and writing their respective Ranger symbol with their morphers: The Samuraizers.
 The Gold Ranger has a unique Morphing call and instead states "Samurai Morpher, Gold Power!"
 After morphing the whole group then states their motto "Rangers Together, Samurai Forever!".